“Right, Said Fred” – author profile of Frederick Forsyth by Mark Dapin

 I jog out of the station, dash around the corner and into a hotel.
 The publicist tells me to take to the lift to the fifth floor, and I will see the stairs to the penthouse.
 I follow her instructions, but find no stairs.
 A team of eastern European cleaners seem unfamiliar with the word “penthouse”.
 Or “stairs”.

-I scamper up to road to the Montcalm, and finally reach Forsyth’s room a quarter of an hour behind schedule.
+I scamper up the road to the Montcalm, and finally reach Forsyth’s room a quarter of an hour behind schedule.
 I am prepared to be lambasted and abused, but the author greets me with the warmth of the well bred.
 (I perspire, meanwhile, with the sweat of the proletariat.)

 Forsyth has a large, cheerfully lugubrious face.
 He is wearing a pink shirt and beige slacks, and there is a little of the aged airman about his manner, a faint hint of the officers’ mess.